Skip to main content

 The Shared Wife

 She was her father's unwanted daughter.
-Her father wanted a son and she was born as a twin.
-He refused to take her as his own but the sages were adamant that she was a gift from sun god Agni.
+Her father wanted a son, and she was born as a twin.
+He refused to take her as his own, but the sages were adamant that she was a gift from the sun god Agni.
 She knew from the beginning she was there for a purpose.
-A thirst for revenge was built by her father over the emperor's clan.
+A thirst for revenge was built by her father against the emperor's clan.
 She knew what followed was a difficult journey from Panchala to the Capital of the empire to fulfil what he desired.
-She had always loved the Warrior Prince all her life but fate had something else in mind.
+She had always loved the Warrior Prince all her life, but fate had something else in mind.
 She was the shared wife of the Pandavas.

 " Krishna,